 As we have discussed in section 1, shielding is effective to reduce crosstalk.
-The following two types of crosstalk reduction model via shielding have been studied in literature [13] [14] [3].
-The first one is to reduce the crosstalk for every signal net in a routing region via simultaneous shield insertion and net ordering (SINO) under an effective inductive coupling coefficient model [13].
-The second one is to reduce the crosstalk for critical signal nets by putting shields adjacent to those critical signal nets [14] [3].
+The following two types of crosstalk reduction model via shielding have been studied in literature [11] [12] [3].
+The first one is to reduce the crosstalk for every signal net in a routing region via simultaneous shield insertion and net ordering (SINO) under an effective inductive coupling coefficient model [11].
+The second one is to reduce the crosstalk for critical signal nets by putting shields adjacent to those critical signal nets [12] [3].
 In this work, we employ the second crosstalk reduction model, as such a model has been used successfully in industry practices for modern micro-processor designs [3].
-According to [3], signal nets are characterized into three categories according to their criticality in the timing graph: the most critical nets are shielded on both sides, which we call s2-nets; the next most critical nets are shielded on only one side, which we call s1-nets.
-The definition of signal nets' criticality can be obtained via either static timing analysis or noise optimization as shown in [3] and [15].
+According to [3], signal nets are characterized into three categories according to their criticality in the timing graph: the most critical nets are shielded on both sides, which we call s2-nets; the next most critical nets are shielded on only one side, which we call s1-nets; and the rest of nets are non-critical nets and require no shielding, which we call s0-nets.
+The definition of signal nets' criticality can be obtained via either static timing analysis or noise optimization as shown in [13].

-1 Such an approach is in accordance with designers' common practice.
-Nevertheless, for power network sign-off, a detailed power network simulation may still be necessary.
+$^{^{2}}$ Such an approach is in accordance with designers' common practice.
+Nevertheless, for power network signoff, a detailed power network simulation may still be necessary.

-2.3 Routing Model
+2.2 Routing Model